dvd-dev/python-hilo/doc/Readme.md

 ```
 5. You can send various messages to the ChallengeHub to request different information.
 Some replies are documented here.

-   # TODO: ADD INVOKES ARE THEIR REPLIES
+TODO: ADD INVOKES AND THEIR REPLIES